 “I will be here for a few days at least until after the Coldar fleet arrives,” Jones answered with meaning.

 Maeyon considered what the captain said a moment, “Where will you be staying?
 You’re welcome to say here if you so wish.”

 Maeyon smiled, leaned forward and spoke in a low voice.
-“Probably a wise decision Mathius, it’s so stuffy here at the mansion even the servants are straight-laced.
+“Probably a wise decision Mathius, it’s so stuffy here at the mansion everyone is serious even the servants are so straight-laced.

 The morning air felt bracing as Rayne stepped on to the quayside.
-She pulled her cloak tightly around herself; giving a sigh of relief to be safely back on dry land again.
+She pulled her cloak tightly around herself; giving a sigh of relief to be safely back on dry land.
 The soldiers busily disembarked and began to form up behind her.
 She glanced around the docks.
 Many eyes observed the ships as they docked, and now watched herself and the armed soldiers who were lining up on the docks.
-An atmosphere of tension seemed to prevail as all waited to see would happen next.
-Rayne fixed her gaze on the street leading up to the town centre where she could make out people moving aside as soldiers marched towards the docks.
+An atmosphere of tension prevailed as all waited to see would happen next.
+Rayne fixed her gaze on the street leading up to the town where she could make out people moving aside as soldiers marched towards the docks.
 It wasn’t long before a contingent of armed guards lined up facing her and her men.
 Both sides waited anxiously neither speaking.
 Rayne felt a weight pressing on her shoulders she breathed in and out slowly taking measured breaths and held her composure.
-A hush surrounded the dockside only the sound of seagulls calling overhead could be heard.
-A chill breeze blew tussling Rayne’s golden-hair as she stood erect all poise and grace.
+A hush surrounded the dockside.
+The only sounds, that of the waves lapping against the harbour walls and the seagulls calling overhead.
+A chill breeze blew tussling Rayne’s golden hair as she stood erect all poise and grace.

 Rayne locked eyes with the captain facing her, “Are you here to greet us or to oppose us?”